moloy900/toolesy/pages/Calculator/online-age-calculator.md

     <p><strong>Q: Is my personal information kept private when I use this tool?</strong><br>
       A: Absolutely.
 This is a core principle of our tool.
 All calculations happen locally on your own computer or phone.
 Your dates are never sent to any server, meaning we never see, store, or have access to your personal information.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

     <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
       A: No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>